Jennifer Lopez Shows Off Her Insane Abs In A Sports Bra And Leggings

 Jennifer Lopez is proving once again that she’s certainly not afraid to show off her seriously toned body.
 Daily Mail published new candid photos of JLo out and about in her home of New York City on July 1 where she was proudly putting her insane abs on display in a white crop top and tight leggings.

-Jennifer was revealing her six-pack while sporting her workout gear in the big apple, teaming her white sports bra with light patterned leggings, a white mesh jacket, and matching white sneakers as she strolled around the streets.
+Jennifer was revealing her six-pack while sporting her workout gear in the Big Apple, teaming her white sports bra with light patterned leggings, a white mesh jacket, and matching white sneakers as she strolled around the streets.

 Just Jared also shared some candid snaps of the star strolling around the Big Apple and reported that the mom of two was on her way to the gym.